SreeDharshan-GJ/memory-utility-networks/README.md

 ## Overview

-Memory Utility Networks (MUN) is a research-oriented framework that investigates how intelligent systems can learn to retrieve and prioritize memories based on estimated future utility.

-Traditional memory systems rely on handcrafted retrieval strategies such as:
+Memory Utility Networks (MUN) is a research framework that investigates whether intelligent systems can learn to retrieve memories based on estimated future usefulness rather than relying solely on traditional retrieval strategies such as similarity, recency, or random selection.

-* Random selection
-* Similarity-based retrieval
-* Recency-based retrieval

-MUN introduces a utility-driven retrieval mechanism that estimates the future usefulness of memories and prioritizes them accordingly.

-The framework is designed for studying:

-* Memory-augmented learning systems
-* In-context learning
-* Long-horizon decision making
-* Example selection strategies
-* Adaptive memory retrieval
+The central research question explored in this project is:

+> Can utility-based memory retrieval outperform heuristic memory selection strategies in downstream prediction tasks?

+To answer this question, MUN was developed as a complete experimental framework including memory retrieval algorithms, baseline comparisons, ablation studies, leakage audits, reproducibility analysis, and utility-based selection mechanisms.

 ---

-## Research Status

-**Current Status:** Active Research

-* Framework implementation complete
-* Baseline evaluation complete
-* Utility scoring module implemented
-* Ongoing investigation of adaptive retrieval strategies

-This repository represents an active research project exploring utility-based memory selection.

----

-## Motivation
+## Research Motivation

-Most existing memory retrieval methods assume that the most similar or most recent memory is also the most useful.
+Most memory retrieval systems assume that the most similar or most recent memory is also the most useful.

-However, useful memories are not always:

-* the newest
+However, in many real-world scenarios:

-* the closest
+* Similar memories may not be the most informative.
-* the most frequently accessed
+* Recent memories may not be the most relevant.
+* Useful memories may depend on context, diversity, or historical value.

-MUN explores whether a learned utility function can identify memories that contribute more effectively to downstream task performance.
+MUN explores whether a learned notion of utility can identify memories that contribute more effectively to downstream reasoning and prediction.

-The central hypothesis is that retrieval systems should optimize for future utility rather than similarity alone.

 ---